-Archive data is backed up to a storage media within the DR data center vault.
+Archive data is backed up over the network to storage media within the DR data center vault.
+Backup tape media are then transferred to an offsite storage vault.

 Paper records are transferred to a secure storage facility that is access controlled and waterproof (e.g. a safe)